 Enmeshment trauma is a type of childhood emotional trauma that involves a disregard for personal boundaries and loss of autonomy between individuals.
 The purpose of enmeshment is to create emotional power and control within the family.
-Children who experience this may feel like their emotional needs weren’t met due to lack of individuality or proper roles within enmeshed families.
+This over-intimacy can become traumatic when adults expose children to inappropriate situations or adult emotions they are not equipped to handle.

 What Is Enmeshment?

-For example, a parent may routinely over-share with their child about their personal adult problems and use that child as a sounding board to validate their feelings.
-Or, a parent may assume their eldest will be some kind of back-up and assign significant child-rearing responsibilities.
-The parent may also think they can use their child as someone to rant to or let out steam, making them a sounding board for their issues.
+For example, a parent may routinely over-share with their child about personal problems, using that child as a sounding board to validate their feelings.
+Or, they may assign significant child-rearing responsibilities to their eldest.
+The parent may also think they can use their children to let out steam, making them an outlet for adult issues.

 What Is Enmeshment Trauma?